mantidproject/mantid/docs/source/release/v4.1.0/reflectometry.rst

 #########

 - Fixed an error about an unknown property value when starting the live data monitor from the reflectometry interface.

 Algorithms
 ----------

+Improvements
+############

+- An additional method to calculate background has been added to :ref:`algm-ReflectometryBackgroundSubtraction`.
+- Changes have been made to the Polynomial method in :ref:`algm-ReflectometryBackgroundSubtraction` to improve fitting for high degree polynomials.

 Bug fixes
 #########